Public Policy and Juris Doctor Dual Degree (M.P.P./J.D.)

 1

-In general, PPOL 998 Policy Internship is credit-bearing, supervised by a faculty member who will provide the academic structure to parallel the applied experience.
-In some cases, a policy internship may not be appropriate for academic credit or the requirement may be satisfied through the UNH Law School's Legal Residency-Externship (6 credits); in such cases the JD Externship experience fulfills the MPP Internship requirement but does not provide credits (PPOL 998A).
-If the Internship is not taken for credit (PPOL 998A), students are required to take an additional MPP-approved elective course.
-It is highly recommended that students consult with their MPP Academic Advisor to determine the best path for the student.
+In general, the PPOL 998 Policy Internship is credit-bearing, supervised by a faculty member who will provide the academic structure to parallel the applied experience.
+In some cases, earning academic credit from a policy internship may not be possible including a UNH Franklin Pierce Law School Legal Residency; however, in such cases the experience still fulfills the MPP Internship requirement (PPOL 998A).
+If the Internship is not taken for credit (PPOL 998A), students are required to take an additional MPP-Approved elective course.
+It is highly recommended that students consult with their MPP Graduate Academic Advisor to determine the best path for the student.

 2